-- An estimated 276 000 babies die within 4 weeks of birth every year, worldwide, from congenital anomalies.
+- An estimated 303 000 newborns die within 4 weeks of birth every year, worldwide, due to congenital anomalies.

-- Congenital anomalies can result in long-term disability, which may have significant impacts on individuals, families, health-care systems and societies.
+- Congenital anomalies can contribute to long-term disability, which may have significant impacts on individuals, families, health-care systems, and societies.

-- Although congenital anomalies may be genetic, infectious, nutritional or environmental in origin, most often it is difficult to identify the exact causes.
+- Although congenital anomalies may be the result of one or more genetic, infectious, nutritional or environmental factors, it is often difficult to identify the exact causes.

 - Some congenital anomalies can be prevented.
-For example, vaccination, adequate intake of folic acid or iodine through fortification of staple foods or provision of supplements, and adequate antenatal care are keys for prevention.
+Vaccination, adequate intake of folic acid or iodine through fortification of staple foods or supplementation, and adequate antenatal care are just 3 examples of prevention methods.

-Congenital anomalies are important causes of childhood death, chronic illness and disability in many countries.
-In 2010, the World Health Assembly adopted a resolution on birth defects calling all Member States to promote primary prevention and improve the health of children with congenital anomalies by:
+Congenital anomalies are important causes of infant and childhood deaths, chronic illness and disability.
+Through the resolution on birth defects of the Sitxty-third World Health Assembly (2010), Member States agreed to promote primary prevention and improve the health of children with congenital anomalies by:

 - promoting international cooperation.

 Congenital anomalies are also known as birth defects, congenital disorders or congenital malformations.
-Congenital anomalies can be defined as structural or functional anomalies (e.g. metabolic disorders) that occur during intrauterine life and can be identified prenatally, at birth or later in life.
+Congenital anomalies can be defined as structural or functional anomalies (for example, metabolic disorders) that occur during intrauterine life and can be identified prenatally, at birth, or sometimes may only be detected later in infancy, such as hearing defects.

 Causes and risk factors

-Although approximately 50% of all congenital anomalies cannot be linked to a specific cause, there are some known causes or risk factors.
+Although approximately 50% of all congenital anomalies cannot be linked to a specific cause, there are some known genetic, environmental and other causes or risk factors.

 Socioeconomic and demographic factors

-Although low income may be an indirect determinant, congenital anomalies are more frequent among resource-constrained families and countries.
-It is estimated that about 94% of severe congenital anomalies occur in low- and middle-income countries, where women often lack access to sufficient, nutritious food and may have increased exposure to agents or factors such as infection and alcohol that induce or increase the incidence of abnormal prenatal development.
-Further, advanced maternal age increases the risk of chromosomal abnormalities, including Down syndrome, while young maternal age increases the risk of some congenital anomalies.
+Low-income may be an indirect determinant of congenital anomalies, with a higher frequency among resource-constrained families and countries.
+It is estimated that about 94% of severe congenital anomalies occur in low- and middle-income countries.
+An indirect determinant, this higher risk relates to a possible lack of access to sufficient, nutritious foods by pregnant women, an increased exposure to agents or factors such as infection and alcohol, or poorer access to healthcare and screening.
+Factors often associated with lower-income may induce or increase the incidence of abnormal prenatal development.

 Maternal infections such as syphilis and rubella are a significant cause of congenital anomalies in low- and middle-income countries.